 Take one more look around your home, this time on the outside.
 In fact, do this twice.
 On the first round, look for plants touching or brushing against the house or foundation.
 Trim them back and pull back soil or mulch that touches the siding: It could carry moisture or insects into the house.

 For your next tour, wait until immediately after a heavy rain.
 Look for and fix any areas of lawn or garden that are channeling water toward your home or that trap it at the foundation.
 Fixing these areas may be as easy as grabbing a shovel and reshaping the ground a bit.
 Or, you may need to invest in landscaping repairs or new drainage.

 Also, make certain gutters and downspouts direct water away from structures.

 Greg McGill / Shutterstock.com

 Brighten your home’s siding and protect it from wear with an annual cleaning.
-To remove dirt, moss, leaves and debris, HouseLogic recommends scrubbing the outside of the house with warm, soapy water with 1/2 cup of trisodium phosphate per gallon of water, and a soft-bristled brush attached to a long handle.
+To remove dirt, moss, leaves and debris, HouseLogic recommends scrubbing the outside of the house with warm, soapy water with a half-cup of trisodium phosphate per gallon of water, and a soft-bristled brush attached to a long handle.

 Cleaning also gives you the chance to see any siding problems that need repair, including stucco holes, crumbling mortar, mildew, cracks and rot.

-What household repairs and maintenance jobs help save you money?
+Which household repair and maintenance jobs help save you money?
 Tell us by posting a comment below or on Money Talks News’ Facebook page.